-Innovation in journalism
+Innovation in Journalism

-Compilation of outstanding examples of journalism in the field of meteorology or climatology.
+This site provides a compilation of outstanding examples of journalism in the field of meteorology or climatology.

 He regularly publishes articles on the environment and climate change in the “Planet” section of “Le Monde”.
 He was nominated for the Journalist Award on the basis of three recent articles published in “Le Monde”: